Dev1-1-ctrl/Crime-Type-Prediction-System-Cambridgeshire/README.md

 ## 📜 Academic Notice

-This project was developed as part of a final-year undergraduate dissertation in Computer Science at the University of Bedfordshire.
+This project was developed as part of a final-year undergraduate dissertation in Computer Science at the University of Anglia Ruskin.
 It demonstrates machine learning, data analytics, and geospatial visualisation applied to crime prediction using historical UK Police data.

 **Intended for academic, research, and educational purposes only.**